Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 ### Security
 > How relevant data will be secured (Data encryption at rest, etc.).

-The relevant data will be secured by `Firestore` security rules, so let's review them for anonymous users in more detail:
+The relevant data will be secured by `Firestore` security rules, so let's review them for the anonymous users in more detail:

 - The user logged in anonymously should be able to read the `projects` collection if the `isPublicDashboardEnabled` field of the `feature_config` document is `true`.
 - The user logged in anonymously should not be able to write to the `projects` collection.